StackVista/stackstate-docs/develop/reference/scripting/script-apis/ui.md

 ## Function: `UI.baseUrl()`

-Returns the baseUrl of the StackState instance (`<STACKSTATE_BASE_URL>`) as configured in the `application.conf` or `values.yaml`.
+Returns the baseUrl of the Rancher Observability instance (`<STACKSTATE_BASE_URL>`) as configured in the `application.conf` or `values.yaml`.

 ### Examples

-Return the base URL from the StackState configuration.
+Return the base URL from the Rancher Observability configuration.

 ## Function: `UI.createUrl()`

-Creates a URL builder that can be used to generate URLs that can be linked back in StackState.
+Creates a URL builder that can be used to generate URLs that can be linked back in Rancher Observability.

 ### Args